It’s at the end of BBQ season, although, I personally think, it’s perfectly acceptable to have a BBQ any time of the year!

 - He wished he’d had more disposable gloves

-- He needed another BBQ, 1 just never seems enough cooking room & Richard always ends up using disposable ones aswell!
+- He needed another BBQ, one just never seems enough cooking room & Richard always ends up using disposable ones aswell!

 Here’s a list of OUR BBQing essentials –